UTEP-Parallel-Computing/parallel-floyd-warshall-dapn09/README.md

 * 4 Threads: 0.27s

 ### Behavior Analysis
 As the number of threads is doubled, the execution time gets cut by about half.
+This can be explained becuase the work is being broken up evenly among the threads.

 ### dumpCPUInfo.sh output
 ```